stccenter/ClassX/README.md

 ## 6\.
 Build and Run ClassX Using Docker Compose

-After setting up your .env file and installing all prerequisites, follow the steps below to either build or pull the ClassX Docker images and start the application.
+After setting up your .env file and installing all prerequisites, follow the steps below to build which pull the ClassX Docker images and start the application.

 **Step 1: Bring up the ClassX applications**